quev-dev/assessment-astro/src/content/markdown/post2.md

 author: Samantha Wilson
 description: Exploring the impact of artificial intelligence on the tech industry and its potential for the future.
 date: June 30, 2023
-tags: [artificial intelligence, technology, future, automation]
+tags: [artificial-intelligence, technology, future, automation]
 likes: 24
 comments:
   - author: Mark Thompson